This post may contain affiliate links. Please read our disclosure policy.

 - Pour the white chocolate mixture into the cookie dough bowl.
 Combine until smooth.

-- Fold in the mini chocolate chips.
+- Quickly fold in the frozen mini chocolate chips.

 - Pour the fudge into the prepared pan, spread evenly.

-- Refrigerate for 2 hours before cutting.
+- Refrigerate for 2 hours or until firm before cutting.

 - Store in the refrigerator until ready to serve.